 About The Author:

-August Blair is the blogger behind Survival is a Talent.
+August Blair is the blogger behind Writers With Mental Illness.
 She is a freelance writer and student.
 She is passionate about writing and mental health.
 She studies at The University of North Georgia.
 You can find her writing online and in print.
 Connect with her on Instagram and Goodreads.